helix-re/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 # Bootstrapping the Kubernetes Control Plane

 In this lab you will bootstrap the Kubernetes control plane across three compute instances and configure it for high availability.
 You will also create an external load balancer that exposes the Kubernetes API Servers to remote clients.
-The following components will be installed on each node: Kubernetes API Server, Scheduler, and Controller Manager.
+The following components will be installed on each node:

+* Kubernetes API Server
+* Scheduler
+* Controller Manager.

 ## Prerequisites

 The commands in this lab must be run on each controller instance: `controller-0`, `controller-1`, and `controller-2`.
 Login to each controller instance using the `gcloud` command.
-Example:

 ```
 gcloud compute ssh controller-0
 ```

-### Running commands in parallel with tmux

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

 ## Provision the Kubernetes Control Plane